djnugent/SpeedNet/README.md

 # SpeedNet

-This is a network I designed for the Comma.ai speed challenge when I was applying for an internship.
+This is a neural network I designed for the Comma.ai speed challenge when I was applying for an internship.
 I passed but turned down the offer.
 They have used my code as a positive example to show other candidates, which is flattering.

 The challenge is to predect the speed of the vehicle using only a video feed from the dash.